 IBM's 2023 Cost of a Data Breach Report notes found only one third of breaches were detected internally, compared to 27% disclosed by the attacker.
 Sadly, third-parties remain the number one method of breach discovery, with 40% discovered by a neutral third-party such as law enforcement.

 Given the external nature of the majority of discovery methods, perhaps the question shouldn’t be “How are breaches discovered?”, but instead “Why aren’t beaches discovered internally?”

-The simple reason of why internal discovery doesn’t happen more often is IT organizations simply aren’t watching.
-You know which data is really, really important, so why aren’t you keeping an eye over its’ access?
+The reason why internal discovery doesn’t happen more often is simple: IT organizations simply aren’t watching.
+You know which data is really, really important, so why aren’t you keeping an eye over access to it?

 While it sounds too simple, in reality, it is that simple.